-8 Reasons You Should Choose Organic Cotton Clothing
+8 Reasons to Choose Organic Cotton

 - QUALITY - Organic cotton is more durable than its conventional counterpart because of the wide variety of chemicals used in the growing and processing of conventional cotton (about 82 of them) which weaken the structure of the fibre and eventual fabric.